Skip to main content

 Do you handle communal areas in Dulwich conversion flats?

 Yes.
 We coordinate with the freeholder and other leaseholders to schedule a single repaint of stairwells, hallways, and external entrances when multiple flats in the building turn over together.
 This is more efficient than each flat owner repainting their own bit of the common parts.
 We provide a single quote for the common parts, split between leaseholders by share-of-freehold or equal portions depending on the arrangement.
-Particularly useful for the larger SE22 villas split into 3-4 conversion flats.
+Particularly useful for the larger SE22 villas split into 3 to 4 conversion flats.

 What paint do you use for Dulwich end-of-tenancy work?